seo4ajax/seo4ajax-cloudflare/README.md

 });
 ```

-3. Replace `<your site token in SEO4Ajax>` with the token provided in the site settings page in the console of SEO4Ajax.
+3. Replace `<your site token in SEO4Ajax>` with the token provided in the site settings page in the console of SEO4Ajax (e.g. `12918fa3c2e945aaf4625a81c93a3181`).

 4. Click on `Save and Deploy`.